Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Experiments

 In this section, we train our model for high-resolution pixel-space image synthesis.
 Following previous works, we train on FFHQ-$1024^2$ \cite{karras2021stylegan}, the standard benchmark dataset for image generation at such high resolutions.

-Previous works require tricks such as self-conditioning \cite{jabri2023rin}, multi-scale model architectures \cite{gu2023matryoshka}, or multi-scale losses \cite{hoogeboom2023simple} to enable high-quality generation at such high resolutions.
-We find that our model does not require such tricks to enable high-quality generation (although we expect them to further increase the quality of generated samples) and, therefore, train our model without them, with the exception of adapting the SNR at each step according to the increase in the images' redundancy \cite{hoogeboom2023simple}.
-As seen in samples from our model in \cref{fig:ffhq}, our model can generate high-quality, globally coherent samples that properly utilize the available resolution to produce sharp pictures with fine details, even without classifier-free guidance.
+Previous works use self-conditioning \cite{jabri2023rin}, multi-scale architectures \cite{gu2023matryoshka}, or multi-scale losses \cite{hoogeboom2023simple} to enable synthesis at high resolutions.
+Our model does not require such tricks (though we expect them to further increase quality), and we train without them, with the exception of adapting the SNR at each step according to the increase in the images' redundancy \cite{hoogeboom2023simple}.
+Our model generates high-quality, globally coherent samples (see \cref{fig:ffhq}) that utilize the high resolution to produce sharp pictures with fine details.

 We benchmark our models against state-of-the-at counterparts in \cref{tab:ffhq} for a quantitative comparison.
-Notably, as precomputed metrics for the NCSN++ \cite{song2021scorebased} baseline are unavailable, we independently compute them using the provided checkpoint\footnote{Given resource constraints and the prohibitive sampling cost associated with NCSN++ – drawing 50k samples would demand resources equivalent to training our model – we report quantitative metrics for NCSN++ based on 5k samples, and also provide 5k sample-based metrics for \modelname{}.}.
-We find that our model substantially outperforms this baseline both quantitatively and qualitatively (see \cref{fig:ffhq_uncurated} and \cref{fig:ncsn_ffhq_uncurated} for uncurated samples from both our model and the NCSN++ baseline).
-Notably, our model excels in generating faces with symmetric features, while NCSN++ exhibits noticeable asymmetry.
-Moreover, \modelname{} effectively leverages the available resolution, producing sharp and finely detailed images, a notable improvement over the NCSN++ model, which often yields blurry samples.
+We find that our model substantially outperforms this baseline both quantitatively and qualitatively (see \cref{fig:ffhq_uncurated} and \cref{fig:ffhq_curated} for samples from our method and competing methods).
+Notably, our model excels in generating faces with symmetric features, while the only other diffusion model, NCSN++, exhibits noticeable asymmetry.
+Moreover, \modelname{} effectively leverages the available resolution, producing sharp and finely detailed images, a notable improvement over the NCSN++ model, which often yields blurry samples, and also other competing methods.
 We find that our model is competitive regarding FID with high-resolution transformer GANs such as HiT \cite{zhao2021improved} or StyleSwin \cite{zhang2022styleswin}, but does not reach the same FID as state-of-the-art GANs such as StyleGAN-XL \cite{sauer2022styleganxl}.
-It is worth noting that the FID metric, known for its bias towards samples generated by GANs over those from diffusion models as highlighted in \cite{stein2023exposing}, underscores the impressive performance of our model, suggesting that the achieved closeness might be approaching the lower limit for this specific metric for diffusion models.
+We evaluate with DINOv2-based metrics also, as FID is known to be flawed for evaluating FFHQ generation \cite{kynkaanniemi2023fidimagenetclasses} and to advantage GAN-generated samples \cite{stein2023exposing}.
+Our model sets a new state-of-the-art for DINOv2-based Fr\'echet and Kernel distances, metrics which correlate better with human preference than their Inception counterparts \cite{stein2023exposing}.